 The Center for Human Rights and Global Justice and Tandon School of Engineering at New York University are investigating ways in which human rights groups can use data visualization to enhance the impact and effectiveness of their research and advocacy.

 Beginning with a seed grant from NYU Tandon, the team has conducted research on the credibility of data visualization as well as ways data visualization can deceive.
-Building upon this work, the team will work with Research Scholar John Emerson and Ph.D. student Anshul Pandey to conduct a focused survey of the field to empirically identify patterns, gaps, and opportunities within the ways human rights groups use data visualization and publish these findings in an academic paper.
+Building upon this work, the team worked with Research Scholar John Emerson and Ph.D. student Anshul Pandey to conduct a focused survey of the field to empirically identify patterns, gaps, and opportunities within the ways human rights groups use data visualization and publish these findings in an academic paper.

 Margaret L. Satterthwaite